mlewis7127/amazon-eks-guide-code/docs/1.getting-started/index.md

 * `cluster_name` - the name for the Amazon EKS cluster
 * `vpc_cidr` - the CIDR range to use for the VPC to be created

-The script creates a VPC with one public subnet and three private subnets.
-There is only one public subnet as we want to restrict the number of NAT Gateways being stood up to keep the cost down for a sandbox / development environment.
+The script creates a VPC with three public subnets and three private subnets.
+There is only one NAT Gateway configured to keep the cost down for a sandbox / development environment.
+We need at least two public subnets because the ALB Load Balancer Controller installed with EKS Auto Mode requires at least 2 public subnets to create an internet-facing ALB which we utilise in this guide.

 An Amazon EKS cluster using Auto Mode is created with the private subnets provided as the location for any worker nodes.